hotandwildhunk/project_track/README.md

 # ProjectTrack

-This is a simple app to demostrate relational database and CRUD (Create, Retrieve, Update and Delete).
+This is a simple app using Elixir + Phoenix to demostrate relational database, CRUD (Create, Retrieve, Update and Delete), Search form and pagination.
+Also implementing user's authentication to validate the user's access to create, update and delete.

+## Version

+Elixir Version 1.12
+Phonix Version 1.6.12

 To start your Phoenix server: